• Skip to primary navigation

 Why You’ll Love This Recipe

-• Made with just 5 simple ingredients that are easily customizable!
+Made with just 5 simple ingredients that are easily customizable!
+A high-protein way to start your morning.
+This will quickly become your new favorite protein shake!

-• The espresso powder gives you a little dose of caffeine to get you going, but is completely optional.
+It's made with natural sweeteners, delicious ingredients, and enough protein for an easy breakfast or sweet cravings.
+The espresso powder gives you a little dose of caffeine to get you going, but is completely optional.

-• Made in just a few minutes!
+Ready in just a few minutes!
 Simply add all ingredients to the blender and process until smooth and creamy.

-Ingredients You’ll Need
+Ingredients You Need

-• Unsweetened Almond Milk: This makes up the liquid base of this shake and is low in calories.
+• Unsweetened almond milk: This makes up the liquid base of this shake and is low in calories.

 • Ice: You’ll need ice to give it a cold frozen texture when blending.

-I like adding the ice and almond milk first because the blender will start to break down the ice first making the blender easier to clean.
+Step 1.
+Add the ice and almond milk to the blender: Add the ice and almond milk first because the blender will start to break down the ice first making the blender easier to clean.

-On top of the ice and almond milk, add the protein powder, banana, espresso, and peanut butter powder.
+Step 2.
+Add the remaining ingredients: On top of the ice and almond milk, add the protein powder, banana, espresso, and peanut butter powder.

-Depending on how much power your blender has, pulse the ice until it's broken down.
+Step 3.
+Blend until smooth: Depending on how much power your blender has, pulse the ice until it's broken down.
 Then, blend until the shake is smooth and creamy.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-Expert Tips
+Tips

 • If you’re using larger ice cubes, you can pulse them first with the almond milk to help the protein shake break down easier.